1. M&A Focus, consistency, and professionalism

 4. Manage your reputation as an acquirer

-Few companies consider how they are perceived by targets or how their value proposition as an acquirer is better or worse than that of their competitors.
+Few companies consider how they are perceived by targets, or how their value proposition as an acquirer is better or worse than that of their competitors.
 Many are too slow and reactive at identifying potential acquisition targets, too timid in courting and building relationships with them, or too tactical when initiating conversations.
 They may have such broad goals that they can’t proactively approach a list of potential targets.
 As a result, they end up being overly dependent on targets proposed by outside sources or burdened by constant fire drills around potential targets.
-In many cases, they earn a reputation among potential targets as opportunistic, process heavy, and laden with overhead.
+Often, they earn a reputation among potential targets as opportunistic, process heavy, and laden with overhead.

 In our observation, companies that invest in their reputation as acquirers are perceived instead as bold, focused on collaboration, and able to provide real mentorship and distinctive capabilities.
-Even some of the largest and most complex organizations are perceived as attractive buyers by small and nimble targets, largely due to the way they present themselves and manage M&A. The best among them tend to lead with deep industry insight and a business case that is practical and focused on winning in a marketplace instead of on synergies or deal value.
+Even some of the largest and most complex organizations are perceived as attractive buyers by small and nimble targets, largely due to the way they present themselves and manage M&A. The best among them tend to lead with profound industry insight and a business case that is practical and focused on winning in a marketplace instead of on synergies or deal value.
 They let target-company managers see how they fit into a broader picture.
 They also have scalable functions and a predictable, transparent M&A process that targets can easily navigate.

 Finally, they are purposeful about how they present themselves, supporting executives with consistent and compelling materials that demonstrate the best of the organization.
-As a result, they are able to use their position in the market to succeed in dimensions that go beyond price—and are often approached by targets that aren’t even yet “for sale.”
+As a result, they can use their position in the market to succeed in dimensions that go beyond price—and are often approached by targets that aren’t even yet “for sale.”
 This is a real competitive advantage, as the best assets migrate to the companies they perceive will add value, decreasing search time, complexity of integration, and the chances of a bidding war.

 A big part of developing a reputation is managing interactions and using them in a coordinated way.